H3C AC Dual-Link Backup and AP License Synchronization Best Practices (V7)-6W101

 Configuring AC 2

-# Create VLAN 20 and create VLAN-interface 20, and assign an IP address to the interface.
-The AP will use this IP address to establish a CAPWAP tunnel with AC 2.
+# Create VLAN 20 and VLAN-interface 20, and set the IP address of VLAN-interface 20 to 10.1.1.2/16.
+APs will use this IP address to establish a CAPWAP tunnel with AC 2.

 [AC2] interface Vlan-interface 20